zloishavrin/Easy-Wav2Lip/README.md

 * gfpgan works best for live action videos.
 I personally haven't tried Animated / game / CGI / AI generated videos, so they may get better results using codeformer or ESRGAN.
 Let me know!

 ### ESRGAN:
-You can find many different models for ESRGAN [here](https://upscale.wiki/wiki/Model_Database).
+RealESRGAN_x4plus.pth is downloaded by default, but you can find many different models for ESRGAN [here](https://upscale.wiki/wiki/Model_Database).
 Upload one of those to your Google Drive or to your colab runtime then paste the path to the file in ESRGAN_model.
 I've only tried a few and most didn't work.
 Let me know if you get somewhere.

 ### codeformer: